miriambrk/DrugTrial/README.md

-# drugtrial
+# DrugTrial

-This can be viewed at: http://miriamberkowitz.com/drugtrial/index.html
+This can be viewed at: http://miriamberkowitz.com/DrugTrial

 Display of hypothetical drug trial data analysis.
 The data and graphs are from the Pymaceuticals homework (see details below).
 Here the results are displayed on a webpage using HTML, CSS and Bootstrap.